-that merits government intervention?
-Once a failure is identified then an appropriate solution can be designed to address the market failure.
+A sound rationale is also needed in order to identify the correct solution, on the assumption that there is a problem in the first place.
+The rationale for increased regulation should answer the question: what is the market failure that merits government intervention?3 Once a failure is identified then an appropriate solution can be designed to address the market failure.
 Consultation can then take place as to whether or not it is the best solution.
 The costs and benefits of the solution can be considered, together with whether or not the solution is proportionate, given the problem.
 A sledgehammer should not be used to crack a nut.

-This paper is primarily concerned with whether or not the Code is justified and whether the Code is an appropriate response to the perceived market failure.
-Little attention is paid to the eight consultation questions concerned with the fine detail of the Code (DETE, 2009b, pp. 3-4).
-Nevertheless, we will deal with those consultation questions concerned with the balance between grocery undertakings, the impact of the Code on prices and the provisions of the Code itself.
+This paper is primarily concerned with whether or not the Code is justified or not and whether the Code is an appropriate response to the perceived market failure.
+Less attention is paid to the fine detail of whether or not the Code should be voluntary or put on a statutory footing.
+While these latter issues are important, they are of second order importance.

-Section II of the paper sets out the Minister's proposals and and makes some preliminary observations.
-Section III conducts a critical examination of the stated rationale for the Code, while Section IV asks, given the stated rationale, if the Code is the most appropriate instrument.
-Attention turns in Section V to whether or not the objectives of the Code are consistent.
-Section VI considers the impact of the Code, while Section VII examines the reliance on the UK experience.
-The Code is redolent with phrases that might be found in competition law, so Section VIII examines the relationship between the Code and competition law.
-The conclusion to the paper is presented in Section IX.
+Section 2 of the paper sets out the Minister's proposals together with the consultation questions.
+Section 3 conducts a critical examination of the stated rationale for the Code, while Section 4 asks, given the stated rationale, is the Code the most appropriate instrument?
+Next attention turns in Section 5 to whether or not the objectives of the Code conflict or are consistent.
+The Code is redolent with phrases that might be found in competition law, so Section 6 examines the relationship between the Code and competition law.
+Section 7 studies various aspects of the economics of the Code, while the potential impact of the Code is examined in Section 8.
+The conclusion to the paper is presented in Section 9.